 We currently have student branches in University College Cork, University College Dublin, Queens University Belfast and IT Sligo.
 We are working towards setting up further branches in Dublin, Limerick & Galway.
-If you wish to be involved let us know by sending an email to firstname.lastname@example.org
+If you wish to be involved let us know by sending an email to email@example.com

 Sign up to our newsletter (see Subscribe option on right hand side) or check the “News” section of the website to find out about EWB-Ireland’s upcoming events.
 We regularly run workshops, lecture evenings, and social nights throughout the year.